 The District delivers water to residential, commercial, industrial, and governmental customers.
-Residential customers account for approximately 91 percent of water services in the District.
+Residential customers account for approximately 90 percent of water services in the District but only 37 percent of total use due to large industrial water uses in the District.
 The distribution of services in 2015 by customer category is shown in Figure 2.
 The share of total water sales by customer category over the period 2011-2015 is shown in Figure 3.
-Residential customers accounted for 71 percent of water use over this period.

-Annual demand has averaged about 29,800 acre-feet (AF) over the five-year period 2011-2015.
+Annual demand has averaged about 39,500 acre-feet (AF) over the five-year period 2011-2015.
 1 As will be discussed in the next section, demand in 2015 was significantly below this level due to mandatory water use restrictions on potable water use imposed by the state in response to three years of uninterrupted drought.
-Total annual demands since 1980 are shown in Figure 4.
+Total annual demands and sources of water supply since 1992 are shown in Figure 4.

-1 One acre-foot is equal to 325,851 gallons.
+1 One acre-foot is equal to 325,851 gallons, which is sufficient to cover one acre to a depth of one foot.